10 Happiness Myths That Are Making You Miserable In 2023

 Wrong Advice

-Though happiness is having fewer negative emotions and more positive ones, it’s not healthy to suppress your negative emotions.
+Happiness is having fewer negative emotions and more positive ones, but it’s not healthy to suppress your negative emotions.

 Moreover, it is not possible to eliminate negative emotions entirely.